 Reconstruction of Identities

-One of the aims of this collaboration is to build bridges between the new and the old populations of Europe and together create a European image archieve, where the photos are shot by both ethnic minorities and professional photographers – and then exhibited side by side.
+One of the aims of this collaboration is to build bridges between the new and the old populations of Europe and together create a European image archive, where the photos are shot by ethnic minorities and professional photographers – and then exhibited side by side.